-Aimed at offering a solution for families that today live in precarious rental situations, we seek to address one of the urban housing problems.
-The knowledge on this issue that Habitat for Humanity Argentina has capitalized on is based on the research and experience of the Estela de Esperanzas project, which recovered an uninhabited space in the City to transform it into 8 apartments that are formally rented out to families living in tenements, tenants or boarding houses.
+Directed at offering solutions for families living in precarious renting situations, we are working to resolve the rise of unseen issues in urban housing.
+Hábitat para la Humanidad Argentina has focused on the research and experience of the Estela of Esperanzas project, an initiative that transformed an uninhabited space in the city into 9 apartments that are now rented to families who formerly lived in tenements or pensions.

-After this long journey, our work is geared towards possible changes in systems, practices and policies aimed at improving access to fair rent for more people.
-In a city where more than 30% of the population rents, and which generates so much exclusion and barriers for those who do not meet the formal entry requirements, it is essential to search for measures and models that provide a scale response to this reality.
+Our work is oriented towards possible changes in systems, practices and policies aimed at lobbying for fair rent so more people can have access to safe housing.
+In a city where more than 30% of the population live in rented housing, it is of utmost importance to find measures and models that provide a scale response to the reality of the housing situation.

 - He was a finalist in the International Relief and Development Project of the Year category of the UK Project Management Association competition in 2009.